Wu Chinese: Early Medieval

-Second Golden Age
+Late Medieval

 One prominent historical speaker of the medieval Wu language was Emperor Yangdi of the Sui dynasty and his Empress Xiao.
 Emperor Xuan of Western Liang, a member of Emperor Wu of Liang's court, was Empress Xiao's grandfather and he most likely learned Wu at Jiankang.
 It is also noted in the preface of the Qieyun, a Sui dynasty rime dictionary, that the speech of Wu, as well as that of Chu, is "at times too soft and light".
 A "ballad–narrative" (說晿詞話) known as The Story of Xue Rengui Crossing the Sea and Pacifying Liao (薛仁貴跨海征遼故事), which is about the Tang dynasty hero Xue Rengui, is believed to have been written in Suzhounese.
 After the An Lushan rebellion, significant migration into the northern Wu-speaking areas occurred, which some believe created the north-south geographical divide we see today.
 Yongjianese, a variety of Oujiang Wu, was first recorded during the Song dynasty.
-Yongjianese is the variety in which the Liushugu (六書故) by Dai Tong (戴侗, 1200-1285) is written.
+Yongjianese is the variety in which the Liushugu (六書故) by Dai Tong (戴侗, 1200–1285) is written.
 This treaty of calligraphy was published in 1320.